typlog/theme-ueno/README.md

-# Basic theme template
+# UENO

-A basic template for Typlog theme development.
+A two columns theme for blogs and podcasts.